Creswell Eastman: Polynesia and Micronesia

-Eastman has instigated or participated in a number of studies within Polynesia and Micronesia.
+Eastman instigated or participated in a number of studies within Polynesia and Micronesia.
 Although it is generally thought that people close to the sea are less likely to suffer from IDD, studies have identified iodine deficiency in these islands.
 In a study published in 2008 the children on the island of Tanna in Vanuatu were shown to suffer from moderate iodine deficiency.
 Only 40% of the children on Tanna ate fish on a weekly basis and only 30% ate fresh fish, which is insufficient to ensure an adequate daily iodine intake.
 Papua New Guinea has had a universal salt iodization strategy since 1995 and the results of a study published in 2008 found that iodine deficiency was not a major a problem but some issues were found in breastfeeding mothers.
 A survey in Samoa in 2015 showed probable iodine deficiency in women and Samoa does not have mandatory iodization of salt.

 Australia

 Eastman and others undertook the National Iodine Nutrition Survey from 2003 to 2005 in Australia, confirming that iodine deficiency has re-emerged in Australia.
 However, for logistical reasons the Northern Territory was not included.
 As a result of this study, legislation made it mandatory to use iodized salt in all bread made in Australia, (excluding "organic bread") from September 2009.
-While Eastman agrees that the addition of iodized salt to bread has helped the situation he remains very concerned about the iodine intake of Australian pregnant and lactating women and also for the inhabitants of remote communities in the Northern Territory and NW Western Australia.
+While Eastman agreed that the addition of iodized salt to bread had helped the situation, he remained very concerned about the iodine intake of Australian pregnant and lactating women and also for the inhabitants of remote communities in the Northern Territory and northwest Western Australia.

-Eastman is passionate about the need to ensure that pregnant or lactating women have sufficient iodine in their diet.
+Eastman was passionate about the need to ensure that pregnant or lactating women had sufficient iodine in their diet.

-His preferred method of delivery for pregnant and lactating women is via oral iodine supplements.
-In his day to day practice at the Sydney Thyroid Clinic he will give priority to pregnant women.
+His preferred method of delivery for pregnant and lactating women was via oral iodine supplements.
+In his day to day practice at the Sydney Thyroid Clinic he gave priority to pregnant women.
 Eastman's work in China indicates that adequate iodine intake has resulted in an overall increase in the national IQ.
-He is of the opinion that recent testing of children in Australia that showed a decline in results in Australian children may be caused by iodine deficiency.
+He was of the opinion that recent testing of children in Australia that showed a decline in results in Australian children may be caused by iodine deficiency.
 This was a problem that he previously flagged in 2007: "If we don't address this in Australia then we are likely to see a lot of children born in coming years that have lower IQs, have problems with hearing, have great learning difficulties and they are less likely to fulfill their genetic potential."